In 2020, Stephen Austin was a newcomer to Montgomery County politics when he ran for the Montgomery County Board of Education.

 The bullies are no longer in control.

-We have Stephen Austin to thank for standing up and showing us that we can fight back – for our kids, ourselves, and the school system we cherish.
+We have Stephen Austin to thank for standing up and showing us parents that we, too, can fight back – for our kids.